San Francisco–Oakland Bay Bridge: Planning

-A law became effective in 1929 to establish the California Toll Bridge Authority (Stats.
+The California State Legislature and governor enacted a law, effective in 1929, to establish the California Toll Bridge Authority (Stats.
 1929, Chap 763) and to authorize it and the State Department of Public Works to build a bridge connecting San Francisco and Alameda County (Stats.
 1929, Chap 762).

-A commission was appointed to evaluate the idea and various designs for a bridge across the Bay, the Hoover-Young Commission.
+The state appointed a commission to evaluate the idea and various designs for a bridge across the Bay, the Hoover-Young Commission.
 Its conclusions were made public in 1930.

 In January 1931, Charles H. Purcell, the State Highway Engineer of California, who had also served as the secretary of the Hoover-Young Commission, assumed the position of Chief Engineer for the Bay Bridge.
+Glenn B. Woodruff served as design engineer for the project.
+He explained in a 1936 article that several elements of the bridge required not only new designs, but also new theories of design.

 To make the bridge feasible, a route was chosen via Yerba Buena Island, which would reduce both the material and the labor needed.
-Since Yerba Buena Island was a U.S. Navy base at the time, the approval of the U.S. Congress, which regulates the armed services and supervises all naval and military bases, was necessary for this island to be used.
-After a great deal of lobbying, California received Congressional approval to use the island on February 20, 1931, subject to the final approval of the Departments of War, Navy and Commerce.
-Permits were immediately applied for from the 3 federal departments as required.
-The permits were granted in January, 1932, and formally presented in a ceremony on Yerba Buena Island on February 24, 1932.
+Since Yerba Buena Island was a U.S. Navy base at the time, the state had to gain approval from Congress for this purpose as it regulates and controls all federal lands and the armed services.
+After a great deal of lobbying, California received Congressional approval to use the island on February 20, 1931, subject to final approvals by the Departments of War, Navy, and Commerce.
+The state applied for permits from the 3 federal departments as required.
+The permits were granted in January 1932, and formally presented in a ceremony on Yerba Buena Island on February 24, 1932.

 On May 25, 1931, Governor James Rolph Jr. signed into law two acts: one providing for the financing of state bridges by revenue bonds, and another creating the San Francisco–Oakland Bay Bridge Division of the State Department of Public Works.
 On September 15, 1931, this new division opened its offices at 500 Sansome Street in San Francisco.

-During 1931, a series of aerial photographs was taken of the chosen route for the bridge and its approaches.
+During 1931, numerous aerial photographs were taken of the chosen route for the bridge and its approaches.

-The final design concept for the western span between San Francisco and Yerba Buena Island was still undecided in 1931, although the idea of a double-span suspension bridge was already favored.
+That year, engineers had not determined the final design concept for the western span between San Francisco and Yerba Buena Island, although the idea of a double-span suspension bridge was already favored.

 In April 1932, the preliminary final plan and design of the bridge was presented by Chief Engineer Charles Purcell to Col. Walter E. Garrison, Director of the State Department of Public Works, and to Ralph Modjeski, head of the Board of Engineering Consultants.
 Both agencies approved and preparation of the final design proceeded.
-In 1932, Joseph R. Knowland, a former U.S. Congressman, traveled to Washington to help persuade President Herbert Hoover and the Reconstruction Finance Corporation to advance $62 million for the building of the bridge.
+In 1932, Joseph R. Knowland, a former U.S. Congressman from California, traveled to Washington to help persuade President Herbert Hoover and the Reconstruction Finance Corporation to advance $62 million to build the bridge.